MAKE THE MOST OF WOMEX

 Be part of the WOMEX programme, propose your showcase, conference or film to be considered by our independent, international jury.

-- Register and Book a Stand – open from Spring 2017 all the way through the event
+- Register and Book a Stand – open now all the way through the event.

 - WOMEX 17 – 25 - 29 October 2017